What Is a CPC Code? Central Product Classification (CPC) Explained (UN Standard)

 • Where does CPC fit alongside NAICS?

-NAICS classifies establishments by industry (activity).
-CPC classifies products (outputs).
-In many datasets, NAICS/ISIC is used to define the producer, and CPC is used to define the product produced or transacted.
+NAICS classifies establishments by industry.
+CPC classifies products and outputs.
+In many datasets, NAICS helps identify the producer and CPC helps identify what is produced or transacted.

 Guidance sources